 Much of a male’s identity is caught up in what others think of him.
 He wants respect from men and he wants women to admire him.
 For instance, a man is less likely to wear a seatbelt when in the car with a male passenger, and more likely to cross a busy street if females are observing.

 This is not a result of a disregard for women.
 Quite the opposite.
 The man actually cares about the woman’s opinion of him.

 Men play to their strengths when attempting to impress women.
 If the man has physical prowess, he will naturally tend towards exhibiting any sort of athletic feats in the presence of women.
 However, if the man considers himself intellectually gifted, he will look for opportunities to display his knowledge.

 Nor is this attempt to show off smarts without real-world effect.
 While it is more complex to define what women find attractive in men than the reverse, studies confirm that intelligence can be a strong draw for woman.
 So under some circumstances, showing off knowledge can be successful.

-So the “mansplaining” phenomena might, in fact, be the man attempting to show the woman that he is knowledgeable about things.
+So the “mansplaining” phenomena might, in fact, be the man attempting to show the woman that he is knowledgeable.
 Not because he doesn’t think the woman knows things, but rather because he wants the woman to see that he does know things.

 Essentially, he expects to get a gold star and a compliment each time he is able to successfully explain something well.